In 2022/23 Ipswich residents recycled 7,908 tonnes of waste via the blue bins.

 If you do not have a blue bin and use clear recycling sacks and need to request a further supply you can request for household sacks.

 Your blue bin is for recycling clean, dry items such as paper, cans, cardboard and rigid plastic food containers.
 And now you can recycle even more at home.
-Food and drink cartons, aerosol cans, books and metal pots, pans and trays can also go into your blue bin.
+Aerosol cans and both paperback and hardback books can also go into your blue bin.
 Please put all of your recyclable materials loose into the bin.
 Do not use bags.
 Empty, wash and squash plastic bottles and put the lid back on.

 *If you are unsure whether a plastic item can be recycled in your blue bin do the 'scrunch test' - scrunch up the item in your hand and if it can be completely squashed, for example like cling film or plastic wrappers, it should NOT go in the blue bin.
 If it will not scrunch and is solid, like plastic bottles or yoghurt pots, it CAN go in.